marcinwiacek/pl1/readme.md

 1. x86 - I was using many laptops (HP Elitebook, Dell Precision, Dell XPS, Hypebook L14 11gen / Clevo L140MU, Lenovo, Acers, Asus and others), but:

-    * they had annoying design decisions (for example in Dell Precision 5510 - after longer inactivity period, discharging battery and connecting it to the charger internal keyboard doesn't work very well before Windows login, which suggests some power problem and decreasing speed of the internal keyboard controller)
+    * they had annoying design decisions (for example with Dell Precision 5510 after longer inactivity period, discharging battery and connecting it to the charger internal keyboard doesn't work very well before Windows login, which suggests some power problem and decreasing speed of the internal keyboard controller)